History of our area and Miner's Delight Inn

 In September 2006, Barbara and Bob Townsend became the proud fourth family to own this Old West inn.
 They honor the Carpenter hospitality tradition by continuing to offer gold seekers and other wayfarers a bed and a hot breakfast served at “Miss Ellen’s Table” in the old hotel’s dining room.

-December 12, 2012: the Carpenter Hotel Historic District was listed on the National Register of Historic Places.
+December 12, 2012: the U.S. Department of the Interior listed the Carpenter Hotel Historic District on the National Register of Historic Places.

 The Fremont County Visitors Council named Miner's Delight Inn Bed & Breakfast its 2012 Wind River Country Tourism Destination of the Year.